Disproven Facts

 What changed?

-The limitations were structural and became apparent almost immediately.
-The United States, the world’s largest economy and at the time its largest cumulative emitter, signed but never ratified.
-The Clinton administration submitted the treaty but did not press the Senate for a vote, following a 1997 resolution that passed 95-0 warning against any agreement exempting developing nations from binding commitments.
-The Bush administration withdrew from the protocol entirely in 2001.
-American emissions, representing roughly a quarter of global totals, remained unconstrained.
+The structural limitations, however, were apparent from the beginning and became undeniable by 2005.
+The United States, the world's largest economy and its largest cumulative emitter at the time, signed the protocol but never ratified it.
+The Clinton administration submitted the treaty but did not bring it to the Senate for a vote after a 1997 resolution passed 95 to 0 opposing any climate agreement that exempted developing nations from binding targets.
+The Bush administration formally withdrew in 2001, citing economic concerns and the absence of commitments from major developing economies.
+Without American participation, roughly a quarter of global emissions remained entirely outside the treaty's constraints.

 At a glance